Taylor was skeptical about going whale watching again, as we have g

 off, high shutter speed, and everything!!!
 So lucky!!!!

 I was completely ecstatic and totally captivated by the whale songs, but Captain Dan decided to head back towards home "to see what else we could find."
 We never saw another whale, but we did run into a pod of spinner dolphins at the mouth of the harbor.
-Dan seemed hurried, and navigated the boat past them almost without stopping, so I tried to get a few pictures of them.
-The spinner dolphins are so much fun because they jump clear out of the water and do flips and spins, just for the fun of it!
+Dan seemed hurried, and navigated the boat past the

 I was annoyed that he didn't linger and let us watch the dolphins, but on the way into the boat slip we saw 2 giant sea turtles in the water, too :) We got off the boat, got into the car, and I drove to the point of land just outside the marina that overlooked the mouth of the harbor - you could see the dolphins from there!!
 I snapped what felt like 1,000 pictures of them playing and flipping and chasing fish before I thought Taylor would die of boredom in the car.
 But they were so cool!